 Ski wear will work, but most pieces are cut a bit baggy, and considering you’ll be unaccustomed to walking and climbing with crampons (sharp-fanged traction devices on your feet) your pant legs can take a beating.
 The same goes for a jacket.
 A shell might be safe from crampons but not those novice swings of an ice axe.
-For functionality and practicality, a slimmer fit all around will make the experience better.
+For functionality and practicality, a slimmer fit all around will improve the experience.

 A good practice is to keep some warm gloves for non-climbing, then climb in a pair of thinner superior quality gloves.
-Whatever gloves you’re not wearing, keep them in your jacket close to your body so they’re warm when you put them back on.
+Keep the gloves you’re not wearing in your jacket close to your body so they’re warm when you put them back on.
 Again, for climbing and gripping the handle of an ice tool, you’ll appreciate a proper fit.

-The act of climbing will warm you up, but as soon as you’re back on level ground put on that big cozy puffy down or synthetic jacket, even if you’re comfortable.
+The act of climbing will warm you, but as soon as you’re back on level ground put on that big cozy puffy down or synthetic jacket, even if you’re comfortable.
 Think of it this way: It’s much easier to stay warm than it is to warm up.

 If you are getting cold, put your backpack on and take a walk.
 Do some jumping jacks.
 Find a hill to march up and down a few times.
-Generating body heat is the best way to get warm in a cold canyon made of ice in the middle of winter at 7,000 feet in the San Juan Mountains.
+Generating body heat is the best way to get warm in a cold canyon.
+Remember, the Ouray Ice Park is a canyon made of ice in the middle of winter at 7,000 feet in the San Juan Mountains.

-Ice shatters in fragments and falls down, especially when people climb it, and just like it’s rocky natured cousin rock climbing, helmets are as much about what’s coming down from above than anything else.
+Ice shatters in fragments and falls, especially when people climb it.
+And just like with rock climbing, helmets are as much about what’s coming down from above than anything else.
 Be aware of what is and who is above you.
 When someone yells “ice,” that means ice coming down from above you.
 Stay clear of the line of fire.

 Walk the planks